What Happens When a Cat Bites You? | Galligan law

 Cat bites are more dangerous than many people think.
 Feline bites may be more likely to become infected than some other types of injuries, including dog bites.
 One notable feature of cat teeth is that they are curved in such a way that they can sink deep into the skin, ultimately transmitting bacteria deeper into the body.

 Also notable is the fact that cat teeth are so narrow that they create puncture wounds, so the bites scab over quickly.
 In most cases, scabbing is a sign of healing.
 In the case of cat bites, it could mean that bacteria are trapped inside the wound, leading to infection.
+Some signs of infection are redness, pain, and swelling at the bite wound.

 Without treatment, an infection caused by a cat bite can spread throughout the body.
 In some cases, the infection can be deadly.
+Without medical treatment, home solutions may not properly clean the wound.
+It is advised that serious bite wounds are treated at a doctor’s office or emergency room.

 What Are Iowa’s Animal Bite Laws?